zerowastefestival/zerowastefestival.github.io/_pages/zero-waste.md

 When it comes to creating the unavoidable waste the Zero Waste community has a preference for paper, cardboard and infinitely recyclable materials, like glass and metal, over biodegradable or recyclable plastic.
 This is for a number of reasons.

 - "Biodegradable" is not a legally defined term.
-Therefore (biodegradable plastic)[https://en.wikipedia.org/wiki/Biodegradable_plastic] does not have to comply with any set criteria.
+Therefore [biodegradable plastic](https://en.wikipedia.org/wiki/Biodegradable_plastic) does not have to comply with any set criteria.
 This means that plastics labelled as biodegradable might actually take up to 100 years or more to degrade and could leave a large percentage of micro-plastics and toxic residue in the soil.
 - Plastic can only be recycled a limited number of times before it has to be sent to landfill or incineration.
 Therefore the recycling of plastic only pauses it journey to the landfill or incineration.
-Some plastics, like (thermoset plastics)[https://en.wikipedia.org/wiki/Thermosetting_polymer], cannot be recycled at all.
+Some plastics, like [thermoset plastics](https://en.wikipedia.org/wiki/Thermosetting_polymer), cannot be recycled at all.

 ## The 5 R's of Zero Waste